solatis/onyx-google-pubsub/README.md

 * Per Google Cloud Pub/Sub's behavior, message ordering is not preserved.

-* Conforming to Google Pub/Sub's behavior, this plugin implements at-least-once behaviour.
+* Conforming to Google Pub/Sub's behavior, this plugin implements at-least-once delivery.
 As a result, you are recommended to implement idempotent input processors.

 * For high throughput we are making use of the async API.
 This means that there can be a large